ministryofjustice/security-guidance/docs/it-disaster-recovery-plan-and-process-guide.md

 -   The business processes which are covered by the ITDR plan are proven to be recovered to working use at the end of the test period.

--   The entire IT system, including data, can be accessed by users within the period of time specified by the agreed RTO limit \(see [here](#recovery-time-objective-rto) \).
+-   The entire IT system, including data, can be accessed by users within the period of time specified by the agreed RTO limit \(refer [here](#recovery-time-objective-rto) \).

 -   Where applicable, users can access the IT system from a necessary site after the failover has been tested.